 The most important role money plays in a society is facilitating the trade of goods and services without the need to barter.
 Because everyone wants and values money, it is accepted by people everywhere in exchange for goods and services.
-With money, the problem of needing to find a double coincidence of wants is eliminated, making it easier and more convenient for people to get the goods and services they want.
+With money, the problem of needing to find someone to barter with is eliminated, making it easier and more convenient for people to get the goods and services they want.